jentery/engl429C/index.md

 ## Week 14 (Apr.
 12): Review

-There's no assigned reading or writing this week, but we recommend starting on the [fourth assignment](#prompt-d), if you've not already.
+There's no assigned reading or writing this week, but we recommend starting on the [fourth assignment](#prompt-d) (Prompt D), if you've not already.

 By Monday, April 12th at 2:30pm, please review your notes for each of the five novels we read this term.
 We'll also complete course experience surveys on the 12th.